R33Dfield/iOSHardening/README.md

 * Create a new config policy using profile type "Templates" > template name "Custom" > import the .mobileconfig file.
 * Apply Settings: Deploy these settings across your iOS/iPadOS 17.0 Sonoma clients to enforce a robust security framework.

+### Additional Recommendations
+The additional recommendations provided by the Center for Internet Security (CIS) are important to consider, but it's crucial to note that these recommendations cannot be configured directly through a configuration profile or the settings catalog in Microsoft Intune.
+This means that while they are recommended for enhancing the security and management of iOS devices, they cannot be implemented or enforced through the standard Intune management interfaces.
+To adhere to these CIS recommendations, organizations might need to employ alternative methods or additional tools outside of Intune's configuration profile and settings catalog.
+This could involve manual configuration, the use of third-party software, or specific administrative procedures that go beyond the capabilities of Intune's standard device management features.

+4.1 Privacy & Security</br>
+  4.1.1 (L1) Review Manage Sharing & Access (Manual)</br>
+  4.1.2 (L2) Review Emergency Reset (Manual)</br>
+  4.1.3 (L2) Review Lockdown Mode (Manual)</br>
+  4.1.4 (L2) Ensure "App Privacy Report" is enabled (Manual)</br>
+  4.2 (L1) Ensure device is not obviously jailbroken or compromised (Manual)</br>
+  4.3 (L1) Ensure "Install iOS Updates" of "Automatic Updates" is set to "Enabled" (Manual)</br>
+  4.4 (L1) Ensure "Software Update" returns "Your software is up to date."
+(Manual)</br>
+  4.9 (L2) Ensure the latest iOS device architecture is used by high-value targets (Manual)</br>

 ### Why CIS Benchmarks?
 CIS Benchmarks are globally recognized as a gold standard for securing IT systems and data against cyber threats.
 By aligning the hardening files with these benchmarks, as much as possible, this provides you with a trustworthy and effective way to harden your iOS/iPadOS 17.0 environments against vulnerabilities.
-The free available PDF files and NIST repo have been a source for building the Intune configuration files.
+The free available PDF files have been a source for building the Intune configuration files.

 ### Create your own baseline for iOS/iPadOS 17.0?
 Check out [Apple Configurator](https://support.apple.com/apple-configurator)

 ## Contribution
 Feel free to contribute, suggest improvements, or report issues.
-Your input is valuable in making "iOS/iPadOS 17.0Hardening" a robust and community-driven tool for Apple iOS/iPadOS 17.0 security.
+Your input is valuable in making "iOS/iPadOS 17.0 Hardening" a robust and community-driven tool for Apple iOS/iPadOS 17.0 security.

 ## Stay Secure
 Remember, security is an ongoing journey, not a destination.
 Keep your systems updated and regularly check back for the latest hardening files.

 ## Disclaimer
-Before using the configurations in the "iOS/iPadOS 17.0Hardening" repository for Apple iOS/iPadOS 17.0 17, please test them thoroughly in your environment.
+Before using the configurations in the "iOS/iPadOS 17.0 Hardening" repository, please test them thoroughly in your environment.
 Adjustments may be needed to meet your organization's specific security and operational needs.
 Deployment in a production environment is at your own responsibility.

 ## Reference
 https://www.cisecurity.org/benchmark/apple_ios